10th Grade: Time to zero in.

 Now is a good time to meet with your counselor and make sure you’re on track for graduation.
 Ask about career training opportunities in your school, advanced placement classes, technical competency, and dual credit courses.
 Keep talking with your friends and family about your plans.
-You may have developed new interests or ideas about life after graduation since filling out your 8th Grade Learning Plan.
+You may have developed new interests or ideas about life after graduation since filling out your 8th Grade Pathway Plan.
 Ask for input and advice.

 - If you feel like you might need some extra help in your classes or preparing for your future, ask your counselor or advisor for ideas and connections to support programs.
 Refer to this guide first.